Startup Due Diligence Checklist for Angel Investors (2026)

 - ✓ Scalability of the current tech stack.

-- ✓ Codebase health and documentation (if applicable).
+- ✓ Codebase health and GitHub activity (commits, contributors, recency).

 3. Market Size